-José Ignacio Morales Plaza was the managing director during 2022 and until the date of authorisation for the formalisation of the Company's consolidated annual accounts.
+Héctor Serrat Sanz is the Managing Director since 3 November 2023 and until the date of formalisation of the Company's consolidated annual accounts.

-As at 31 December 2022, there are five members of the Board of Directors (five men) and five members of Senior Management (five men), one of whom is a member of the Board of Directors.
+As at 31 December 2023, there are four members of the Board of Directors (four men) and four members of Senior Management (four), one of whom is a member of the Board of Directors.